santakmohanty/Gold/README.md

 ### For running asynchronous task
 * Install redis `https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04`.
 Do not keep any password as of now.
-SKIP step 4 of the tutorial.
+Don't go over step one and if you have then make changes in base_view.py while instantiating Redis.
 * go to `/etc/edugem/apps/your project name/src/`
 * run `rq worker`